lakshith-403/blot/README.md

 <img src="resources/icon.png" alt="Blot Logo" width="100" />

-Blot is a minimalist, intelligent AI-assisted writing application designed to enhance writing experiences.
+Blot is a minimalist electron app designed to enhance writing experiences.

 Started because I wanted a "cursor for writing" tool for myself for small tasks like writing emails, notes, etc.